Wings for Frida Kahlo Shawl

 Wings for Frida Kahlo borrows on the traditions of a beginning garter knit tab plus the Faroe Island shoulder shaping technique, resulting in a simple shawl that is designed to stay on your shoulders.
 Worked in garter stitch, this is a warm, comfortable shawl.
 Directions are given for working the stripes as pictured, or you can play with the color and place your stripes wherever they "feel right" to you.

 Designed by Celia Roberts for Jorstad Creek.
-Sample is in Main Color (charcoal), Color A (Butternut), Color B (Natural).
+Our model is in Jorstad Creek Hazelwood: Main Color (Silver), Color A (Caribou), Color B (Natural).

 This product is a PDF download of this pattern.

 S/M: Back neck finished measurement 4 in/10 cm x 20 in (51 cm) deep;

 L/XL: Back neck finished measurement 6 in/15.25 cm x 23 in (58.5 cm) deep; wingspan approximately 47" across.

 Jorstad Creek Hazelwood DK (100% organic merino, 220 yards per skein).
 Main Color - 2 skeins; Color A - 1 skein; Color B - 1 skein.